 - 3. If you do not want Ambari to automatically install the Ambari Agents, select Perform manual registration.
 See Appendix: Installing Ambari Agents Manually for more information. - 4.
+Advanced Options - If you want to use a local software repository (for example, if your installation does not have access to the Internet), check Use a Local Software Repository.
+For more information on using a local repository see Optional: Configure the Local Repositories - 5.
 Click the Register and Confirm button to continue.